 We are shut up to one of two conclusions; either that there will be a Restoration of all things to God (which excludes the idea of perpetuated Evil); or that Evil will be everlasting, in spite of God hating it, and being almighty.

 The Questioner's point is, that the passage quoted above implies that not all, but only some, will be finally restored.
 "The 'all' is limited by the words 'of which,' " he states.
-But why may not the words "of which" of which Greek refer to "the Times"?
+But why may not the words "of which" refer to "the Times"?
 The passage would then read—"The Times of the Restoration of all, of which (Times) God spake, etc." If the statement was only intended to convey the meaning that the Restoration will include some, why, unnecessarily and misleadingly, use the word "all"?

 The Questioner's interpretation reduces the significance of the verse to this—the Restoration of certain particular things of which God spake.